nicolefrumkin/developer-sim/README.md

-# Developer Sim — walking skeleton
+# Job Sim — walking skeleton

 A tiny “work-day simulator” slice: an API gives **Ticket #1** and runs your code in a safe **Docker** sandbox, returning **pass/fail + feedback**.